 Yes but it depends on the type of patient’s coverage, EHP or MVA.

-In most cases you cannot bill extended health plan (EHP) insurers for osteopathy and another type of treatment (chiropractic, physiotherapy, massage therapy, naturopathy, athletic therapy, acupuncture, etc) on the same day.
+In most cases you cannot bill extended health plan (EHP) insurers for manual osteopathy and another type of treatment (chiropractic, physiotherapy, massage therapy, naturopathy, athletic therapy, acupuncture, etc) on the same day.
 Most EHP insurers accept only one type of treatment from one health practitioner.
-Your clinic can bill for osteopathy and massage therapy for example on the same day if the treatments are performed by two health practitioners.
-But if the health practitioner is a massage therapist/osteopath then in one day massage therapy must be billed and another day osteopathy.
+Your clinic can bill for manual osteopathy and massage therapy for example on the same day if the treatments are performed by two health practitioners in the clinic.
+But if the health practitioner is a massage therapist/manual osteopath then in one day massage therapy must be billed and another day manual osteopathy.

 This does not apply to motor vehicle accident (MVA) patients.
 For MVA patients health practitioners can charge the insurers for more than one type of therapy.
-For example on the same visit an insurer can be billed for osteopathic treatment, physiotherapy, and rehabilitation.
+For example on the same visit an insurer can be billed for manual osteopathic treatments, modalities, and rehabilitation.

 Osteopathy TV, founded by our president Dr Shahin Pourgol as an instrument to increase the name recognition of osteopathy amongst the public while also increasing their health related knowledge.
 This is the first ever TV channel dedicated to osteopathic health care.
 The TV station is being developed and soon will start producing programs on a weekly basis.
 It is financially supported by NAO.

 There are many.
 Our president, Dr Shahin Pourgol has set up a Facebook page called “Osteopathy Related Research & Science” at www.fb.com/osteopathicresearch which compiles links to many useful manual osteopathic related research papers.